N-Shar-ma/Customizable-Music-Recommendation-System/README.md

 The core functionality of the recommender is tested using `pytest` and the tests are in the `test_recommender.py` file.
 Using GitHub Actions a workflow (`.github/workflows/test.yml`) has been set up that runs these tests everytime code is pushed or a pull request is made to the repository.

 ## CD
-The streamlit frontend is hosted at https://share.streamlit.io/n-shar-ma/customizable-music-recommendation-system/app.py, where anytime changes are pushed to the master branch, the site is redeployed.
+The streamlit frontend is hosted at https://share.streamlit.io/n-shar-ma/customizable-music-recommendation-system/app.py, where anytime changes are pushed to the master branch, the site is updated.